dcwbrown/dwire-debug/Manual.md

 instruction.

 If the program was loaded from an ELF format file, the disassembly will be annotated with line numbers and symbols.

+To produce a suitable ELF file, use the `-gstabs` parameter on the avr-as command.

 For example: